Speedinvest Blog

 For decades, Germany has led the way in European deep tech innovation.
 Munich is home to the Quantum Valley, a hub that bridges the gap between research, industry professionals, funders, and the public at large.
 This is on top of multiple universities and major startup hubs, like Berlin, where we’ve been working with founders since launching in 2011.

-A perfect example, we partnered with cylib out of RWTH Aachen University where they've developed the most efficient and sustainable proprietary process for recycling lithium-ion batteries on the planet.
-The female-led team with proprietary E2E recycling technology is building a pilot plant in Aachen to scale up and industrialize their tech.
-And our portfolio company, Munich-based planqc, is taking quantum computers to the next level.
-By storing information in individual atoms –– nature's best qubits –– they’re building the fastest way to scale to thousands of qubits, a prerequisite for industry-relevant quantum advantage.
+A perfect example, we partnered with cylib, a spin-out from RWTH Aachen University, which is developing the most efficient and sustainable proprietary process for recycling lithium-ion batteries on the planet.
+The female-led team with proprietary E2E recycling technology has opened its pilot plant in Aachen to scale up and industrialize their tech.

 “In Germany, deep tech has become increasingly important as a source of innovation and economic growth, especially among quantum computing, Artificial Intelligence and advanced materials.
 We love the German deep tech ecosystem and we’re looking forward to working with scientists and engineers who have deep knowledge of a particular field to create new industries and make a significant impact on the world economy.” –– Rick Hao, Partner at Speedinvest